Bulk Universality for Complex non-Hermitian Matrices with Independent and Identically Distributed Entries: Expectation of Characteristic Polynomials

 \section{Expectation of Characteristic Polynomials}

-Using Berezin integration, one can reduce the expectation of a product of $k$ characteristic polynomials with respect to Gaussian matrices to an integral over $k\times k$ complex matrices. \begin{lemma} Let $\wt{F}$ be as defined in \eqref{eq:Ftilde}.
+Using Berezin integration, one can reduce the expectation of a product of $k$ characteristic polynomials with respect to Gaussian matrices to an integral over $k\times k$ complex matrices.
+This is an example of so called duality formulas; this particular case can be found in eq.
+(39) of \cite{grela_diffusion_2016} and Theorem 2.4 of \cite{liu_phase_2022}.
+A special case when $A^{(k)}=0$ and the $z_{j}$ take two distinct values is given in eq.
+(24) of \cite{nishigaki_replica_2002}. {A general reference for Grassmann integration in random matrix theory and beyond is Wegner's book \cite{wegner_supermathematics_2016}.} \begin{lemma} Let $\wt{F}$ be as defined in \eqref{eq:Ftilde}.
 Then

 where

 and